 JACKSON - Mississippi's extreme drought conditions makes the use of fireworks on the Fourth of July no cause for celebration.
-At present, ten counties and numerous municipalities have burn bans in place and many are prohibiting the use of fireworks.
+At present, 8 counties and numerous municipalities have burn bans in place and many are prohibiting the use of fireworks.
 Commissioner of Insurance and State Fire Marshal Mike Chaney urges all Mississippians choosing to celebrate the Fourth with fireworks to use extra care and caution in these dry conditions.

-"Just the slightest spark can lead to disaster," Chaney said.
-Based on the reports submitted to the State reporting system by Mississippi's fire departments in 2010 they responded to 104 fires started by fireworks.
+"In dry conditions such as we are experiencing now it doesn't take very much to start a fire that can lead to a real disaster," Chaney said.
+Based on the reports submitted to the State Fire Marshal's Office reporting system by Mississippi's fire departments responded to 48 fires started by fireworks from July 1- July 10, 2011.